andygott/ResponsiveJS/README.md

 # ResponsiveJS

-### A simple way to attach JavaScript listeners to browser window min-width and max-width contraints, using the same syntax as media queries.
+### A simple way to attach JavaScript listeners to browser window width ranges, using the same syntax as media queries.

 Free to use for any project – licensed under the MIT license or the GPL license Version 2.